The Silk Road Effect website claims there is a secret that could enable all of us to be financially free.

 With affiliate marketing, I just need to focus on providing helpful content.
 There is no need to handle customer service, and the business runs more passively!

-For example, when I go on holidays, I can stop working completely for 1-4 months without any negative effect on my sales.
+For example, when I go on holiday, I can stop working completely for 1-4 months without any negative effect on my sales.